How to Move Exchange Server Public Folders to Office 365

 - To conclude, use the Exchange Administration Center to set access to the Public Folders (EAC).

-An Automated Solution to Move Exchange Public Folders to Office 365
+3rd method: Automated tool to Move Exchange Public Folders to Office 365

 As you can see, the manual process is quite complicated and needs technical expertise, which only some can utilize.
 I don’t recommend the manual procedure to anyone, as Exchange public folders keep sensitive data, and you can afford to lose and mess it up.